This fish is known as

 A peaceful Seahorse.

 Barbour's Seahorse can grow up to 15 cm what is approximately 5 inches.
-So 1 specimen requires at least 1800cm
+1 specimen basically needs at least 1800cm

 2 of water surface which is approximately 279 square inch.
-It is recommended to raise this species in fish tanks that are medium. (
+This species will require to be kept in a tank that is medium. (

 It is not very difficult to keep the Barbour's Seahorse fish. (